About PetersPioneersWilliam and Rose Smith Drueke Family

 In an article in The Grand Rapids Press, July 13, 2010, Dan Behm, President of Open Systems Technologies, mentions that they have named their conference rooms in the former Drueke Company building after board games once made on-site, like backgammon and cribbage.
 The conference room inside the clocktower is named after the Drueke game, "Shoot the Moon."
 Drueke games are made available in the rooms named after them.
 The games are intended to make employees feel at home, along with a gym and locker rooms, a small library, comfy chairs near a fireplace, and two kitchens.

-Index European Cruise Drueke Postscript Census Directories Family Tree Top Home Page
+European Cruise Drueke Games Drueke Postscript Census Directories Family Tree Top Home Page